koshacool/NewPizzaDay/README.md

 # NewPizzaDay
-# To start server - write in terminal 'npm start'
+# To start project write in terminal 'npm start'